maymaays/patient-rescue/README.md

 <img width="397" alt="screen shot 2560-10-23 at 4 27 16 pm" src="https://user-images.githubusercontent.com/17776844/31882867-5844eb3c-b812-11e7-9273-0210f5c80c83.png">

-- This picture shows an example of output when a user inputs disease and system doesn't seem to be able suggest your vehicle.
+- This picture shows an example of output when a user inputs disease and system doesn't seem to be able to suggest your vehicle.

 #### Rule 4: suggest_hospital(Patient). <br />
  ```